AriesChen-UPC/acblog/arieschen-blog/content/post/arieschen-preview.md

     weight: 1
 ---

 Hello!
-My name is **Aries Chen**, and I'm a dedicated student at the **China University of Petroleum**, specializing in **Geophysics**.
-I've recently taken a keen interest in the realm of **Artificial Intelligence**.
-I'm currently engaged in AI-related research, focusing on how these advanced technologies can be applied within geophysical studies to unveil new insights and efficiencies.
+My name is **Aries Chen**, and I am a committed student at the [China University of Petroleum](https://www.upc.edu.cn/), where I major in Geophysics.
+Recently, I have developed a deep interest in Artificial Intelligence. <u>I am actively involved in AI research, exploring how these cutting-edge technologies can enhance geophysical studies by providing new insights and improving efficiencies.</u>

-Outside the academic world, I have a profound passion for literature and endurance sports, particularly **Marathon**.
-Reading allows me to travel through different worlds and ideas, broadening my perspective and fueling my creativity.
-Running, on the other hand, offers me a unique challenge and the opportunity to push my limits.
+Beyond academia, I am deeply passionate about literature and endurance sports, especially marathons.
+Reading opens up various worlds and ideas for me, expanding my perspective and stimulating my creativity.
+Meanwhile, running presents a distinct challenge, giving me the chance to test and extend my boundaries.

 ![](https://github.com/AriesChen-UPC/AriesChen-UPC/blob/main/GJX9FmzWYAA10GA.jpeg?raw=true)